ProjectMoon/eve2/README.md

 and tested on the "official" 1.6 HotSpot VM.
 It should work under Java 1.5, but that environment is unsupported.
 It will not work under Java 1.4 or lower.

-Eve uses Apache Ant for building and Apache Ivy for resolving libraries.
+Eve uses Apache Ant for building and Apache Ivy for resolving dependencies.
 Make sure to install those first.
 On Linux, your distro may have them.
 For example, to install Ant and Ivy on Ubuntu 10.10: